 What is Industry 4.0?
 To put it briefly, the idea is to collect a lot of data from the factory floor using a bunch of sensors, and use it to make better decisions, achieve better efficiency and identify anomalies.

-Today, many factory/plant managers think that Artificial Intelligence (formerly known as Linear Algebra) is able to solve all of their problems.
+Today, many factory/plant managers think that Artificial Intelligence is able to solve all of their problems.
 Yes, AI can solve many problems, but it cannot solve the really nasty ones.
 But what is a nasty problem?
 A problem is nasty if:

 Conventional analytics is unable to treat such problems.
-Such problems are certainly out of AI’s reach as there are not enough examples from which to learn.
-And then there is the issue of explainability – sometimes even the designers cannot explain why AI arrived at a specific decision.
+Such problems are certainly out of AI’s reach too as there are not enough examples from which to learn.
+And then there is the issue of explainability – sometimes AI cannot explain why it arrived at a specific solution.
 This can be an important issue to consider.
+If you cannot explain why you have a certain solution, or you simply guess it, you learn nothing, no new knowledge is gained.

-Let us consider an example of a blast furnace, where the following 220 variables are measured and recorded on a daily basis:
+Let us consider an example of a blast furnace, where the following 220 variables are measured and recorded on a daily basis (this data is always available):

 First of all, in order to appreciate the nature of the problem, let’s see the Complexity Map of the blast furnace in the Q1 and Q2 period (click image to enlarge):